micheltol/azure-certification/readme.md

 # Azure certification notes

-For the yeat 2021 I'm planning to complete the following Microsoft Azure Certification tracks.
+For the year 2021 I'm planning to complete the following Microsoft Azure Certification tracks.
-In git repo will be an braindump of different materials related to these certification tracks.
+This git-repo contain links  to different materials related to these certification tracks.

 * Microsoft Certified: Azure Fundamentals (optional)